Understanding for better action

 What our study shows

-In 2020, our overall carbon footprint amounted to 401 tons of CO2 emitted, which is equivalent to 100 tons of CO2e per employee.
-This is twice as much as the previous year, due to our activity doubling.
+In 2021, our overall carbon footprint amounted to 283 tonnes of CO2 emissions, equivalent to 47 tonnes of CO2e per employee.
+That's half the emissions of the previous year!

-The use of raw materials to manufacture our sneaker represents 58% of our carbon footprint.
-Favouring the use of eco-designed materials remains our number one priority.
-Eventually, all our collections will be made from recycled materials.
+As in the previous year, the use of raw materials in the manufacture of our sneakers accounts for 80% of our carbon footprint.
+Favoring the use of eco-designed materials remains our top priority.

 The transport of the sneakers from Vietnam to France represents only 5% of our CO2 emissions.
 On the contrary, the delivery of our packages to our shops or to our end customers represents 11% of CO2.
 Note that since 2018, we have banned the transport of our sneakers by air.